tk755/dotfiles/README.md

 ## Cloning this Repository

-1. Clone this repository into a bare repository in `$HOME/.dotfiles`.
+1. Clone this repository into a bare repository called `$HOME/.dotfiles`.
 ```bash
 git clone --bare git@github.com:TusharK54/Dotfiles.git $HOME/.dotfiles
 ```

 2. Define an alias called `dotfiles` to interact with this repository.
-This alias is already defined in the `.bash_aliases` file of the bare repository, so there is no need to copy it over.
+This alias is already defined in the `.bash_aliases` file of the cloned repository, so there is no need to copy it over.
 ```bash
 alias dotfiles='git --git-dir=$HOME/.dotfiles/ --work-tree=$HOME'
 ```